-RJ Lee Group is a unique, full-service laboratory with experienced consulting scientists in petrographic, chemical, and physical testing.
+RJ Lee Group is a unique, full-service laboratory with consulting scientists experienced in petrographic analysis, including chemical and physical testing.
 We scientifically determine the root cause of degraded performance, including deterioration or structural failure.

 Industrial Forensics Approach

-- Investigate: New and historic construction materials including concrete, mortar, brick, stone, tile, terracotta, pool plaster, aggregates and packaged repair products to determine the root cause of degraded performance, deterioration, or structural failure.
+- Investigate: We analyze new and historic construction materials, including concrete, mortar, brick, stone, tile, terracotta, pool plaster, aggregates and packaged repair products to determine the root cause of degraded performance, deterioration, or structural failure.

 - Support: We use our expertise in concrete and corrosion to support engineering firms in defining structural condition assessments of reinforced concrete structures.

-- Maintain: We evaluate and qualify your raw materials (cement, fly ash, GGBFS, aggregate, etc.) and provide quality assurance throughout the lifetime of your product.
-We investigate problems that occur during the construction process.
+- Maintain: We evaluate and qualify your raw materials (cement, fly ash, GGBFS, aggregate, etc.) and provide quality assurance throughout the lifetime of your product, including during the construction process.

 Petrographic Analysis and More

-We use standard methods and both optical and modern scanning electron microscopy techniques to rapidly uncover the root cause of failure with standard ASTM, AASHTO, FHWA, DOT, BS EN, CSA methods.
+Our experts use standard methods, including optical and modern scanning electron microscopy techniques, to rapidly uncover the root cause of failure with standard ASTM, AASHTO, FHWA, DOT, BS EN, CSA methods.

 - Identify the most common causes of concrete failure: